Bartlett Sher: Other theatre and opera

 At the Theatre for a New Audience (TFANA) in New York, Sher directed productions of Waste by Harley Granville Barker in 2000 (its American premiere, winning the 2000 Obie Award for Best Play), Cymbeline by Shakespeare in 2002, Dom Juan by Molière in 2003, and Pericles, Prince of Tyre by Shakespeare in 2004.
 He directed Cymbeline, Dom Juan, and Pericles at the Brooklyn Academy of Music.
 In 2006 Sher directed Gioachino Rossini's Il barbiere di Siviglia (The Barber of Seville) at the Metropolitan Opera in Lincoln Center.
 In 2009 Sher directed the opera Tales of Hoffmann at the Metropolitan Opera in New York (opening December 3, 2009).
 In 2011, Sher directed Mourning Becomes Electra for Seattle Opera.
 In March 2011, Le Comte Ory by Rossini opened at the Metropolitan Opera in New York, in a production directed by Sher.
 The reviewer for The New York Times called the production "lively, colorful and inventive."
 In June 2011, Sher's production of the world premiere of Nico Muhly's Two Boys was presented at the English National Opera.
 The American debut took place in October 2013, at the Metropolitan Opera in New York.
 The Met commissioned the production.
+Sher directed a London revival of Kiss Me Kate at the Barbican Theatre for a run lasting from June through September 2024.